Last Updated on by

 After World War I, they started to be imported to the United States becoming one of the most popular dog breeds in the country.

 They were also one of the first breeds to be used as police dogs which attests to their intelligence and reliability if trained professionally.

 Of course, with high intelligence comes the need for a lot of attention.
 This can make them great companions but also hard to leave alone all day.
-Being working dogs, they also need a lot of exercise so you might want to get your running shoes on if you’re thinking about a boxer husky mix.
+Being active dogs, they also need a lot of exercise so you might want to get your running shoes on if you’re thinking about a boxer Siberian husky mix breed.